Victoria is one of the greatest places in the world to live, work and play. Victorians are innovative, compassionate, creative and hard-working.

 We will continually update the framework as new priorities emerge and more data becomes available.

-We will report on our performance against the outcomes framework in the department’s annual report.
+We report on our performance against the outcomes framework in the department's annual report.

-The department is also developing a new Public health outcomes framework and a Mental health and wellbeing outcomes framework.
-These will be more specific to those areas of healthcare.
-The latter was recommended by the Royal Commission into Victoria’s Mental Health System.
+The department also has a Public health and wellbeing outcomes framework and a Mental health and wellbeing outcomes framework.
+These frameworks are specific to those areas of healthcare.
+The latter was recommended by the Royal Commission into Victoria's Mental Health System.

 Our outcomes